huskyroboticsteam/mission-control/README.md

 - `joint` - the name of the joint
 - `position` - the current position in degrees

-## Request Arm IK Enabled
+## Arm IK Request
 ### Description
 Sent from Mission Control to instruct the rover to enable or disable inverse kinematics.
 This packet is not guaranteed to enable/disable IK.
-An `armIKEnabledReport` packet will be sent immediately after the `requestArmIKEnabled` is processed by the rover, and this can be used to know if IK was successfully enabled/disabled.
+An `armIKEnabledReport` packet will be sent immediately after the `armIKRequest` is processed by the rover, and this can be used to know if IK was successfully enabled/disabled.

 ### Syntax
 ```
 {
-  type: "requestArmIKEnabled",
+  type: "armIKRequest",
   enabled: boolean
 }
 ```